 Since the first gravitational wave signal detected by LIGO ten years ago \cite{ligo}, the world witnessed a surge of growth in gravitational wave astronomy.
-Now, about a hundred of gravitational wave events have been reported \cite{L1,L2,L3,L4,L5,L6,L7,L8,L9,L10,L11}, most of which are from black hole binary coalescence.
-With the rapid growth of the gravitational wave antenna sensitivity and the data processing efficiency, in the future, more detailed structures of the waveform may be detected, among which the gravitational wave echo from near horizon structure of the black holes is a possibility.
+Now, about a hundred of gravitational wave events have been reported, most of which are from black hole binary coalescence \cite{L1,L2,L3,L4,L5,L6,L7,L8,L9,L10,L11}.
+With the rapid growth of the gravitational wave antenna sensitivity and the data processing efficiency, in the future, more detailed structure of the waveform may be detected, among which the gravitational wave echo is a possibility.

 Gravitational wave echos from the binary coalescence waveform are widely viewed as a smoking gun for new physics such as quantum black holes \cite{jcap,cqg36,cqg39,D96-2,D101,D111,D111-2,jcap04,L123,L126,D106,D105,D104,D108-2}, exotic compact objects (ECOs) \cite{D95,D107,lrr22,D94,na,D97,D99-2,D99-3,1902,2306,D108}, black hole remnants \cite{D100}, modified gravity theory \cite{D103,D92,D100-3,D100-2,2508,D97-3}, dark matter cloud \cite{epjc84,cpc}, wormhole \cite{D97-2,D109,D101-3,jcap10} and etc. Experimentally, possible echo signals have been reported in black hole coalescence events GW150914, GW151226, and LVT151012 \cite{D96,D99}, while their authenticity are under debate \cite{1612,1701,D98,D97-3,1803}.
 Currently, more powerful methods are under development aiming at digging echos from the recorded black hole coalescence events \cite{2301}.
 Theoretically, the echos can be attributed to the boundary condition for gravitational perturbations near the event horizon.
 In some phenomenological works on ECOs, the Dirichlet boundary condition is applied at the ECO surface for simplicity \cite{jcap}.
-But to get precise signals, the penetration of gravitational wave into the matter region need be considered, on this issue the readers are referred to \cite{D108,D100-4,D101-2,D98-2,D97-4,D98-3,ptep}.
+But to get precise waveforms, the penetration of gravitational wave into the matter region need be considered, on this issue the readers are referred to \cite{D108,D100-4,D101-2,D98-2,D97-4,D98-3,ptep}.